steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 ``BLOCK_M``, ``BLOCK_N``, ``BLOCK_K``
    Tile sizes need to be tuned.
-You want tile sizes large enough to maximize the efficiency of memory-to-computation ratio, but small enough to parallelize the greatest number of WGs at the grid level.
+You want tile sizes large enough to maximize the efficiency of memory-to-computation ratio, but small enough to parallelize the greatest number of workgroups at the grid level.

 ``matrix_instr_nonkdim``
    This is an experimental feature for FA-like kernels.
 It can choose the